Last updated on 5th January 2022.

 Dear Kitten (BuzzFeed and Friskies)

-This ingenious collaboration between Friskies and BuzzFeed has 30 MILLION views to date, and has since sparked an entire series of videos that all revolve around the same simple scenario: an old cat teaches a new kitten about the world.
+This ingenious collaboration between Friskies and BuzzFeed has over 30 MILLION views to date, and has since sparked an entire series of videos that all revolve around the same simple scenario: an old cat teaches a new kitten about the world.

 Cats have somewhat of a reputation for creating viral videos online just by being their cute, crazy selves.
 By teaming that footage with a hilarious script, BuzzFeed and Friskies have managed to create a viral video franchise.